Kay13051976/Thailand-guiding-light-second/FEATURE.md

     - Input Field: Users can type their comments here and press enter to post.
 Each new comment will update the comment count accordingly.

    #### Advertisement left section
-   - Advertising Display: Advertisements paid for by clients will be displayed and managed by the website administrator.
-Currently, there are no special features; future enhancements are planned to expand functionality.
+    - Advertising Display: Advertisements paid for by clients are displayed and managed by the website administrator.
+Each advertisement includes a navigation link to the client’s external website, promoting their involvement with Thailand Guiding Light.
     ![Advert left section image](documentation/advert-left-section.png)

      #### Footer